 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

-It’s critical that your company’s training strategies are both efficacious and well-received by all personnel.
+Your company’s training strategies must be both efficacious and well-received by all personnel.
 3 factors illustrate how feedback from training sessions might benefit you.

 Ensure that the goals are being met